kots727/slugbotics.github.io/content/join.md

 ## Introductory Meetings
 Two introductory meetings will be held over Zoom.
 You should attend **one** of these two meetings.
-If you join using the form above, you will be notified of when these meetings occur.
+If you join our Slack through the form above, you will be notified of when these meetings occur.

 The Zoom links are included below.
 Click on a date to join the Zoom room.